Adam Stansbury, AKA The Plant Powered PT, shares his tips for how to go vegan anytime!

 - Understand macronutrients

-I made up this Venn diagram to help show you where to find those protein, fats and carbohydrates.
+I made this Venn diagram to show you where to find those protein, fats and carbohydrates.
 Click on the image for the full sized version.

 7. Focus on natural whole foods first